The First World War

-We are now in the centennial period of remembrance for the First World War.
-All those who witnessed the war at the front are gone, although we have inherited a trove of primary materials, memoirs and artefacts.
+All those who witnessed the First World War are gone, although we have inherited a trove of primary materials, memoirs and artefacts.
 Indeed, such is the scale of the sources available that historians continue to argue and debate the details: from titanic battles down to an individual’s opinion of a particular day.
 My personal interest in the First World War was sparked by the story and fate of my great grandfather, Alfred Adams, who was killed in support trenches a few miles from the frontlines on the Gavrelle/Oppy sector in November 1917.
 His story can be found in the family history section of the Historical Eye.

 In the meantime, much of the work presented here focuses on the German experience of the conflict, including a broad analysis of life in Munich from 1914-1919.
 Other articles examine areas away from the usual analysis of Western Front and I hope they will offer up much food for thought.
 I should add that my feature on horses and mules was written long before the phenomenon of War Horse.
 The success of the novel, play and film spurred further research by historians into the field and it is gratifying that my original title for this piece, The Forgotten Army, has been made redundant.
 However, I feel that my feature remains fresh, with new insights for those interested in the sterling service of the British army's horses and mules.

 Note: Many of these articles first appeared on firstworldwar.com.
-However, this site hosts old drafts that I consider my juvenilia.
-I have thoroughly revamped and overhauled the features on The Historical Eye, including a great deal of subsequent research.
-I've also spent much time improving the copy and flow of the words.
+However, this site hosts old drafts that I consider my juvenilia (and the mistakes that often come with this).
+I have thoroughly revamped and overhauled the features for this website, including a great deal of subsequent research.
+I have also spent much time improving the copy and flow of the words.
 In short, my work hosted on firstworldwar.com should be discounted.
-I believe the site is now run as a for-profit enterprise, something that it was not when I submitted my work.
-Requests to remove these features have gone unanswered.
+Requests for this material to be removed have gone unanswered.

 Click on the pictures below to access the features or use the tabs above